Democrats are drawing closer to the crypto industry despite Trump divisions

 Days after Trump’s interests in the industry became public in early May, Senate Minority Leader Chuck Schumer of New York urged the Democratic caucus to unite and vote against the package to have a stronger hand in negotiations, according to a person familiar with the matter who insisted on anonymity to discuss private discussions.

 The new version of the bill is now expected to pass the 100-member Senate this month.
 Amendments are still possible.
-Schumer and Sen. Jeff Merkley, D-Ore. are expected to propose one that would bar the president and his family from profiting off stablecoins, though it’s unlikely to pass.
+Sen. Jeff Merkley, D-Ore. has filed an amendment — cosponsored by Schumer — that would bar the president and his family from profiting off stablecoins, though it’s unlikely to pass.

 “There is room for improvements as there often is with a lot of legislation.
 But with this in particular, we’ve got issues with the president,” said Democratic Sen. Mark Kelly of Arizona “Having said that, this was negotiated with Democrats and Republicans.
 We got to a place.
 We voted on it.
 I expect this is the version we’re going to pass.”